Mean curvature flow in Fuchsian manifolds: Preliminaries

 We have $\Theta (x,t) \in [0,1]$ by the choice.
 It is clear that $S(t)$ is a geodesic graph over $\Sigma$ if $\Theta > 0$ on $S(t)$. $\Theta(\cdot, 0)=\Theta_0$ is for the initial surface.

 \bt The {\ee}s of $u$ and $\Theta$ have the following form:

-Here $\n(H_{\n})$ is the variation of {\mc} function of $S(t)$ under the deformation vector field $\n$. \et \bp The first equation is self-evident.
+where $\n(H_{\n})$ is the variation of {\mc} of $S(t)$ under the deformation vector field $\n$ and $L_{\n} g$ is the Lie derivative of the metric $g$ in the direction $\n$. \et \bp The first equation is self-evident.
 The second equation can be found in (\cite {Bar84}, \cite{EH91}) in the Lorentzian setting.
-We write a proof in the appendix in our Riemannian setting for completeness. \ep We remark that the equation for $\Theta$ in Theorem \ref{old-eq} is general, and quite difficult to work with, especially the term $\n(H_{\n})$, as seen in the Appendix.
-We will take advantage of the explicit nature of the ambient {\wpp} metric and derive more workable equations in our case (see \eqref{evo-Theta}).
+We include the proof for the Riemannian setting in the Appendix for the sake of completeness. \ep \br As we will see in the Appendix, the equation for $\Theta$ in Theorem \ref{old-eq} is quite general, and thus very difficult to work with, especially the term $\n(H_{\n})$.
+One of the key observations in our work is that we can take advantage of the explicit nature of the ambient {\wpp} metric and derive more workable equations in our case (see \eqref{evo-Theta}). \er